nacisimsek/nacisimsek.blowfish/content/posts/20240601-hive/index.md

 Before proceding to create database and the respective table, first we download our dataset that we use to insert data into our Hive table.
 Because, before creating the table, we need to check our dataset, and collect some details about it as explained below, which the Hive table will use all these details to suit the table with that dataset.

+There are also other ways to create tables by creating a table over another table by CTAS SQL commands or insert manual data into the created table.
+Since mostly the hive tables are created based on an existing dataset, we followed this way in this blog.

 ##### Download Dataset to Container Local

 Login to the container bash: